joshuaferrara/node-csgo/README.md

 Sends a message to the Game Coordinator requesting some matchmaking stats.
 Listen for the `matchmakingStatsData` event for the game coordinator's response.
 Requires the GC to be ready (listen for the `ready` event before calling).

+#### requestRecentGames(accountId)

+Requests a list of recent games for the given accountId.
+Listen for the `matchList` event for the game coordinator's response.

 ### Player Info

 #### playerProfileRequest(accountId)